-We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of San Miguel Brewery Inc. and Subsidiaries (the "Group") as at December 31, 2020 and 2019 and for each of the three years in the period ended December 31, 2020, and have issued our report thereon dated March 18, 2021.
+We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of San Miguel Brewery Inc. and Subsidiaries (the "Group") as at December 31, 2021 and 2020 and for each of the three years in the period ended December 31, 2021, and have issued our report thereon dated March 18, 2022.

-Our audits were made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
+Our audits were made for the purpose of forming an opinion on the consolidated financial statements taken as a whole.
 The supplementary information included in the following accompanying additional components are the responsibility of the Group's management.